A Note from the director:

 Fun fact about Catherine: She's a native East Tennesseean who loves Pat Summitt and Dolly Parton with all her heart!

 Kristin's interest in music began early in life.
 As a toddler, she was always singing and dancing around the house.
 Kristin began taking piano lessons from her grandmother when she was in 2nd grade and continued through high school.
 During that time, she had the chance to join the band, where she played the flute, and sang in the school choir.
 By the time Kristin was in college, she was singing and playing the flute, piano, and guitar.

-Along with working at AMTS, Kristin works as a therapeutic day treatment clinician in the Danville public school system.
-During this time, she addresses emotional, behavioral, and social goals in addition to various mental health needs in middle and high school students.
+Before working at AMTS Kristin worked as a therapeutic day treatment clinician in the Danville public school system.
+During this time, she addressed emotional, behavioral, and social goals in addition to various mental health needs in middle and high school students.

 Kristin attended Appalachian State University in Boone, North Carolina where she received her Bachelor of Music in Music Therapy with a minor in Psychology.
 She went on to complete her internship at J. Iverson Riddle Developmental Center in Morganton, North Carolina, working with adults with moderate to severe intellectual disabilities in a residential setting.
 After finishing her internship, Kristin moved to Danville, Virginia where she currently resides.

-Fun Fact about Kristin: Kristin took at 4 day road trip to drive the entire Blue Ridge Parkway, camping along the way!
+Fun Fact about Kristin: Kristin took at four day road trip to drive the entire Blue Ridge Parkway, camping along the way!

 Meet our Amazing Staff